 So take a tour and try it out for yourself.
-Here are a few places that would make a good start.
+Here are two places to get you started.

 Years ago, Roosevelt "Rosie" Scott started cooking a pig once a week in the back of his auto repair business.
 His barbecue was so good that soon he was cooking five to 10 pigs a week.

-Today, the barbecue is cooked much as it was 38 years ago when the Scotts went into business.
-The first step is getting enough wood to cook 15-25 hogs on the three days Scott’s is open.
+Today, both restaurnts cook barbecue much as they did 38 years ago when the Scotts went into business.
+At Scott's Barb-B-Que in Hemingway, they need enough wood to cook 15-25 hogs on the three days the restaurant is open.

-“Every week I go out and get the wood myself,” Rodney Scott said.
 Hardwoods, mostly hickory and oak, are used.
-Folks donate wood, because they know Scott and some of his family will be happy to come cut any trees that need to be removed.
-Scott uses a log splitter to prepare stacks of wood for the burn barrels, which are made with criss-crossed truck axles in the bottom.
+Folks donate wood, because they know the Scotts will be happy to come cut any trees that need to be removed.
+A log splitter is used to prepare stacks of wood for the burn barrels, which are made with criss-crossed truck axles in the bottom.

-As the wood burns and hot coals fall to the bottom of the barrel, Scott and his helpers shovel coals into the bottom of the cement pits.
+As the wood burns and hot coals fall to the bottom of the barrel, coals are shoveled into the bottom of the cement pits.

 Pigs are placed on the pit, skin-side up, and cooked for about 12 hours before being flipped, mopped with a vinegar and pepper sauce, and then cooked for another half hour.
 Not only does that cooking method mean perfect barbecue, it also means perfect pig skins, a delicacy here.
 Some skins are bagged just as they come off the pit; others are deep-fried.

 The Scotts also barbecue chickens on their pits, but they stop at chickens and pigs.
 There's no buffet line here, no sides at all.
 Order a barbecue sandwich and you get a mound of barbecue accompanied by two slices of white bread.